The William H. and Frances S. Ryan Award for Meritorious Teaching

 PLEASE NOTE that the maximum number of letters allowed is 30.

-Twelve CDs, DVDs, or USB sticks, each containing a single PDF of the complete nomination packet, must be submitted on or before the first Monday in February to the Eberly Center for Teaching Excellence, Cyert Hall 125.
-Questions can be directed to Marsha Lovett, director of the Eberly Center and co-chair of the selection committee.
+Three CDs, DVDs or USB sticks, each containing a single PDF of the complete nomination packet, must be submitted on or before the first Monday in February to the Eberly Center, Cyert Hall 125.
+Questions can be directed to Marsha Lovett, director of the Eberly Center.

 The committee will choose one person to be recommended to the provost as the year's recipient of the Ryan Award.
 Upon the provost's approval, the award recipient will be notified in late February, and the award presented at a public ceremony open to the entire university community in late spring.